Sonic Unleashed: Conception

 As well as the unique motion-based gameplay mechanics, the Wii version of the game also supports the GameCube controller, and also the option of using the Classic Controller.
-The daytime levels for the Wii were altered to accommodate the motion control-based boost mechanic, while night-time levels include a mostly behind-the-back view and different platforming styles and combat mechanics.
+The daytime levels for the PlayStation 2 and Wii versions were altered to accommodate the Wii's motion control-based boost mechanic, while night-time levels include a mostly behind-the-back view and different platforming styles and combat mechanics.
 Developer Dimps, who had past involvement in the Sonic franchise, was involved in the design of the daytime areas for these versions.
-In addition, overall, the Wii and PlayStation 2 versions have fewer daytime levels than the Xbox 360 and PlayStation 3 counterparts.
+In addition, overall, the PlayStation 2 and Wii versions have fewer daytime levels than the PlayStation 3 and Xbox 360 counterparts.